 By the end of the summer following a student's sEcond year in the program, students are expected to complete a research paper with the potential for submission to a journal.
 Faculty in the group will evaluate these papers and provide feedback.
 These papers may provide the basis for a dissertation proposal.

+Must be taken before the end of the 3rd year (6th semester), no later than June 1st.
 Students submit and defend their dissertation proposals in the oral qualifying examination.
 The objective is to determine whether students have the intellectual capacity and academic preparation to complete the program.
 Successful completion of prior phases of the program and a well-defined research proposal are required.

 A dissertation is the formulation and completion of a major research project and its written presentation.
 It is the last step in the program.
 The university has specific guidelines for completing the dissertation.
 A faculty committee reviews the dissertation as an ongoing process.
 The committee is chosen by the student and must consist of three or more faculty members, one of whom must be from a department outside Haas.
 When all members are satisfied, they sign off on the dissertation to signify their approval.
 Then, the student files the work with the university.